yukaia/Checkpoint-Skyline-Compose/README.md

 Start off with cloning this repo, I like to throw my projects in `/opt`, but you're welcome to clone this wherever you'd like. `git clone https://github.com/yukaia/Checkpoint-Skyline-Compose.git`.

-Rename `.env-sample` to `.env` `cp .env-sample .env` After doing that begin with editing the `.env` file using your editor of choice.
+Rename `.env-sample` to `.env` via `cp .env-sample .env` After doing that begin with editing the `.env` file using your editor of choice.

 ### Prometheus Settings

 ----

 `PROMETHEUS_RETENTION` is the variable used to set the maximum age of records in the database, you can use `h` for hours and `d` for days.
-According to Checkpoint you can expect 15 days of Skyline Data per device is about 25MB.
+According to Checkpoint 15 days of Skyline Data per device is about 25MB.

 `PROMETHEUS_SIZE` is the variable used to set the maximum disk spaced used by Prometheus before it starts to delete data.
 Whichever of these two values is reached first is the one that takes effect.